JaredWillson/deep-learning-challenge/Neural_Network_Analysis.md

 - EIN
 - NAME

+However, it turns out that the `NAME` field is far from unique, and is, in fact, an indicator of future success.
+As a result, the `NAME` field was pulled back in during optimization in order to improve accuracy.

 In order to avoid overfitting and allowing rare outliers to significantly impact the results, unusual values in certain categorical columns were combined into an "Other" value in order to minimize the chances of their skewing results.

 - APPLICATION_TYPE
 - CLASSIFICATION
+- NAME

 Here is a screenshot of the resulting valid Application Types: